Proper polyhedral divisors and torus actions over arbitrary fields: Convex geometry and toric varieties

 \section{Convex geometry and toric varieties}

-This chapter is devoted to summarize some known facts about convex geometry and toric varieties.
+This section is devoted to summarize some known facts about convex geometry and toric varieties.
 We start with \textit{algebraic tori} and some of their properties.
 We continue with convex geometry, recalling the definitions of \textit{cones} and \textit{fans}.
 We present also the notion of \textit{polyhedra}.
-In the subsequent section, we talk about \textit{toric varieties}.
 This section is split into two subparts.
 The first one is about \textit{split} toric varieties and the last one is about non split toric varieties.